geneontology/go-technical-announcements/CONTACT_TEMPLATE.md

 The purpose of this file is to give GO developers an idea on how they might contact groups or resources that they believe are using GO technical products--API and automated download usage.

+# Contact

-# Contacting (possibly make the below as specif as possible for your target user)
+Possibly make the below as specific as possible for your target user.

+---

 Dear GO User,